mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 ## But Actually Yes

 So, what dark magic are we using, to solve the problem above?
-The answer is Java 20 Virtual Threads, or you may remember it by its code name of The Project Loom.
-When a code runs in a virtual thread (as opposed to the good old native OS thread), and the code blocks, it is possible to pause the execution, store the current call stack, and make the code lie dormant until the code unblocks.
+The answer is the Java 20 Virtual Threads, or Project Loom how it used to be called.
+Project Loom introduces the concept of a *virtual thread*, which differs from the good old native OS thread.
+When a code running in a virtual thread blocks, it will pause its execution, it will store the current call stack and will lie dormant until the function unblocks.
 The call stack is then restored and the code resumes execution as if nothing special happened.

 This of course needs a lot of support from the JVM itself.
 If you're interested, there's a very well written article  [Oracle article on virtual threads](https://blogs.oracle.com/javamagazine/post/java-loom-virtual-threads-platform-threads)